altaiiiir/RAL/README.md

 # Riot Auto Login (RAL)

 Sick of having to always copy and paste to switch to your smurf accounts?
-RAL is a lightweight app for managing and automating Riot Client account logins with a single click of a button!
+RAL is a lightweight Open-Source tool for managing and automating Riot Client account logins with a single click of a button!

 ## ✨ Features